 We have been able to win REGJO Magazin Verlag Mitteldeutschland GmbH as our publisher.
 The audio book recordings will be executed through Offstimmt.
 Almost all project partners are working at no charge or at low priced conditions.

-What happens if more than 4500 € are
+What happens if more than 4500 € are achieved?

 If the project should be overfunded, kindergardens and schools in Leipzig will be supplied with books and audio books of “Gabriel und die frechen Affen / Gabriel and the cheeky monkeys” free of charge.